goossens/ObjectTalk/docs-src/installation/running.md

 errors.
 * You can directly run an ObjectTalk script using
 **ot [script name]**
-* you can also open a sccript directly in the IDE by using **ot -i [script name]**
+* you can also open a script directly in the IDE by using **ot -i [script name]**